Joeeazy/AirBnB_clone/README.md

 * How to create a command interpreter in Python using the cmd module = [cmd module] (https://intranet.alxswe.com/rltoken/8ecCwE6veBmm3Nppw4hz5A)

-* What is Unit testing and how to implement it in a large project
+* What is Unit testing and how to implement it in a large project = [unittest module] (https://intranet.alxswe.com/rltoken/IlFiMB8UmqBG2CxA0AD3jA)

 * How to serialize and deserialize a Class